alessandrodalbesio/DLAV-project/README.md

 ### `train.py`
 This Python script uses PyTorch Lightning and Hydra to set up and execute the training of a machine learning model, with configurations loaded and managed dynamically via Hydra from a specified directory.
 It prepares the training and validation datasets, utilizes data loaders with custom batch sizes, and sets up a training loop with model checkpoints based on validation performance, supporting both local and distributed training environments depending on the configuration.
 ### `config.yaml`
 This YAML file contains the default configuration settings for the training script.
-It also specifies the paths to the training and validation datasets, the directory for saving model checkpoints, and the number of GPUs to use for training.
+It also specifies the paths to the training and validation datasets, the directory for saving model checkpoints, and the number of GPUs to use for training. <br>
+Here you can also define your optimizer and your scheduler.
+Currently we support the followings:
+- Optimizer: Adam ("adam"), AdamW ("adamw"), SGD ("sgd") ;
+- Scheduler: Multistep ("multistep"), Plateau ("plateau").
+Other optimizers or schedulers can be added in the config.yaml file.

 ### `test_generator.py`
 This file can be used to generate multiple configuration files for different hyperparameters.
 It is particularly useful to automate a grid search process.
 ### `scheduler.sh`